Vachellia: Nomenclature

 By 2005, taxonomists had decided that Acacia sensu lato should be split into at least five separate genera.
 The ICN dictated that under these circumstances, the name of Acacia should remain with the original type, which was Acacia nilotica.
-However, that year the General Committee of the IBC decided that Acacia should be given a new type (Acacia verticillatum) so that the ~920 species of Australian acacias would not need to be renamed Racosperma.
+However, that year the General Committee of the IBC decided that Acacia should be given a new type (Acacia penninervis) so that the ~920 species of Australian acacias would not need to be renamed Racosperma.
 This decision was opposed by 54.9% or 247 representatives at its 2005 congress, while 45.1% or 203 votes were cast in favor.
 However, since a 60% vote was required to override the committee, the decision was carried, and a nom. cons. propositum was listed in Appendix III (p.
 286).
 The 2011 congress voted 373 to 172 to uphold the 2005 decision, which means that the name Acacia and a new type follow the majority of the species in Acacia sensu lato, rather than this genus.
 However, some members of the botanical community remain unconvinced, and the use of Acacia in the scientific literature continues to exceed the use of the new generic names.